cabbycab/yoga_poses_frontend/README.md

 ## Introduction

-As simple web-application where you can view yoga poses with how-to YouTube videos.
+A simple web-application where you can view yoga poses with how-to YouTube videos.
 If you have any questions on the poses, you can email for help.

 ## Technologies Used

 - HTML5
 - CSS3
 - Express.js
+- Nodemailer with Express
 - Node.js
 - React.js
 - React-Player
-- Nodemailer with Express
 - Google Fonts
 - Yoga API
+- Font Awesome

 ## WireFrames